Modelling-ABC by Wilfried Eck

 Marines page with lot of links: http://www.flymcaa.org/

-On US aircraft by directive of May 15th 1942 the thirteen red and white stripes on the rudder had been removed.
+By directive of May 15th 1942 the thirteen red and white stripes on the rudder had been removed.
 All photos of this time show the rudder in upperside colour (Blue Gray).
 The general appearance of aircraft was very good though the size of the national insignia varied considerably.
-Contrary to many models "Blue Gray" looked according to its name.
+Aircraft were sprayed "Blue Gray" on all uppersides including the vertical stabiliser, undersides "Light Gray", damarcation wavy, sharp contours.
+As the upperside color wasn't specified, each factory came out with their own color, but contrary to many models "Blue Gray" looked according to its name.
 Neither was it plain gray nor light blue.
-In general it was darker than the colour many modelers thought it to be.
+Just blue-gray.
 See colours in German page "Originalfarben".

-Japanese aircraft were in pristine condition (no chipped paint), most of them painted in the usual greenish gray.
+Japanese aircraft were in pristine condition (no chipped paint!), mostly in the usual greenish gray.

 Creating miniatures of real or fantasy objects.
 In former times aircraft models were either created by paper or wood.
 Until the early sixties of the 20th century it was not uncommon to consider plastic modeling as a childrens occupation ("you just glue parts together").
 To make plastic models different from pure toys (or wooden "masterpieces") plastic parts began sprouting rivets.
 The more the better.
 And sizeable ones!
 Then came the age of moving parts.
 A self respecting model had to have turning propellers and wheels as well as a retracting landing gear or else, a prominent manufacturer in this region being Monogram.
 Revell presented a 1/40 AD-4 Skyraider, where by moving the centrally mounted bomb the landing gear retracted; moving the elevators made the dive brakes pop out.
 Lindberg came out with working ejection seats and culminating in a very well working control stick in the TBF Avenger.
 The worst gadget I came on was the landing gear of a 1/50 Etendard by Heller.
 A gearwheel drive on the landing hook allegedly retracting the landing gear by means of threads and drums.
 It never worked.
 The hook broke off.